irregularkvng/shell_demo/README.md

-# Readme for the shell demo project
+This is the readme for the shell project edited by another user (peteromnyi)